paulhayes/Sussex-PPE-mask-adapter/README.md

 Creators of adaptor:
 https://customsurgical.de/en/free-3d-model-for-customizing-a-virus-protection-mask/

-Our version is available here as an STL file.
-Original Fusion360 / STP files can be accessed here : https://a360.co/2wnvfQ1

-We have re-made the original model in Fusion360 as the original didn't seem to fit the snorkel masks we have.

-Changes from the original :
+We have completely redesigned this adaptor from the original above.

-* Move the slot in the clip 3mm towards the snorkel (away from the model)
+* Compact and faster to print
+* No hard corners, very smooth and therefore easier to clean
 * Remove the embossed logo (props to the original team but this isn't needed and makes it more difficult to sterilise)
+* Redesign filter connector to make a tighter seal

+Subea Easy Breathe version :
+* Lip at the snorkel connector that wraps around the O ring

+Leukathea version (chinese snorkel):
-* Smooth out several hard edges on the inside to make the adaptor easier to clean
+* Slight raised lips on the inside that surround the rubber gasket

 # Printer Settings

 * PETG or PET filament

 * 0.2 layer height, 20% infill (we used gyroid but any infill pattern will probably be fine)
-* 6 perimeters - this is important as the clip section needs to be solid
+* 4 perimeters - this is important as the clip section needs to be solid
+* 0.45 extrusion width
 * 5 solid layers bottom
 * Orientation - print so the circular narrow section is on the bottom, clip at the top